What is protective DNS (PDNS) and why is PDNS important?

 As organizations increasingly rely on cloud services and remote work, protective DNS has become essential infrastructure for maintaining network security and ensuring business continuity.

-Government agencies, including the NSA and CISA, have issued strong recommendations for implementing protective DNS solutions, recognizing DNS security as a cornerstone of comprehensive cybersecurity strategies.
-Recent threat intelligence reports show that over 90% of malware uses DNS for command-and-control communications, making DNS protection a business-critical requirement.
+U.S. government agencies, including the NSA and CISA, have issued strong recommendations for implementing PDNS solutions, recognizing DNS security as a cornerstone of comprehensive cybersecurity strategies.
+In 2020, an NSA official stated that using secure DNS would reduce the ability for 92% of malware attacks to utilize command and control to deploy malware on a network.

 Common DNS-based attack vectors